 Chances are, you or someone you know has struggled with a form of anxiety, depression or other mental health problems at some point in life.
-According to the ADAA (Anxiety and Depression Association of America), 18.8% of adults aged 18 and older in the U.S. experience anxiety disorders every year (that’s about 40 million).1 The ADAA also notes that approximately 6.7% of adults experience depression in the U.S. each year (about 16.1 million) and as many as 322 million people live with depression worldwide.2
+According to the ADAA (Anxiety and Depression Association of America), 18.8% of adults aged 18 and older in the U.S. experience anxiety disorders every year (that’s about 40 million) and 6.7% of adults (about 16.1 million) experience depression.1

 These statistics do not include rates among kids.
 According to the CDC, 7.1% of children aged 3 to 17 in the U.S. have diagnosed anxiety (roughly 4.4 million) and 3.2% have diagnosed depression (about 1.9 million).3 Another staggering statistic from the CDC notes a study from 2016 that found 1 in 6 children between the ages of 2 and 8 were diagnosed with a developmental, behavioral or mental disorder.3 Also, as many as 25% of kids aged 13-18 experience anxiety disorders.1 And the rates have increased over time.
 As well, a recent PBS article mentioned that teen suicides are at an all-time high since the year 2000.4